gajananpp/puppeteer-ide-extension/README.md

 ```
 This will output extension in dist folder which you can load in your browser by following this [steps](https://developer.chrome.com/docs/extensions/mv3/getstarted/#:~:text=The%20directory%20holding%20the%20manifest%20file%20can%20be%20added%20as%20an%20extension%20in%20developer%20mode%20in%20its%20current%20state.).

+## Privacy
+This extension is standalone. **It doesn't make any external api calls**.
+You can inspect network of page/extension and source code in this repo.

 ## FAQ